JohnCoates/Aerial/Documentation/Troubleshooting.md

 ## Very common issues/macOS bugs

 - "You cannot use the Aerial screen saver with this version of macOS." error: Select Aerial, close `System Preferences` with Aerial still selected, re-open System Preferences and Aerial should now work.
-This is a known bug with Swift screensavers in macOS/OS X reported (a long time ago...) to Apple as [rdar://25569037](http://www.openradar.me/25569037).
+This is a known bug with Swift screen savers in macOS/OS X reported (a long time ago...) to Apple as [rdar://25569037](http://www.openradar.me/25569037).
 - "This app is damaged and can't be opened, you should move it to the trash" when double-clicking the `Aerial.saver` file: Please see the [installation notes](Installation.md), this is a GateKeeper issue.
 - Chrome complains that "This download is uncommon and potentilally malicious" on very fresh releases.
 Google seems to flag very recent files as "uncommon" and may block the download (more info on [Google's site here](https://support.google.com/chrome/answer/6261569).
 After a few hours/days, this warning will disappear.
 More info in this [issue](https://github.com/JohnCoates/Aerial/issues/759#issuecomment-489616050).
-- Can't use Aerial as a login screensaver: As far as we know, using 3rd party screensavers before login is no longer possible on modern versions of macOS (probably and rightly so for securoty reasons).
+- Can't use Aerial as a login screen saver: As far as we know, using 3rd party screen savers before login is no longer possible on modern versions of macOS (probably and rightly so for securoty reasons).
 More about this [here](https://github.com/JohnCoates/Aerial/issues/571).

 ## About video caching